 - Clinical trials to assist pregnant and postpartum women with drug and alcohol addiction

 - Observational studies of depression and anxiety in pregnancy

 For eligibility details, link on above studies.

-Assistant Professor of Psychiatry and in the Child Study Center and Lecturer in Epidemiology (Chronic Diseases)
+Assistant Professor of Psychiatry, in the Child Study Center and of Epidemiology (Chronic Diseases)

 Director, New Haven Mental health Outreach for MotherS (MOMS) Partnership

 For more information about the clinic and our research programs, please call (203) 764-6621 or click on one of the above links to find out more about an individual study.